-Negative things happen in the world.
-It's a fact of life.
-If you have optimism bias, you believe those things are a lot less likely to happen to you than to someone else.
-Besides, good things happen, too, and if you have optimism bias, you see yourself as more likely to be on the receiving end of those good things.
+Negative things are a fact of life.
+If you have an optimism bias, you may believe those things are a lot less likely to happen to you than to someone else.
+Because good things happen, too, if you have optimism bias, you might see yourself as more likely to be on the receiving end of those good things.
 So, what's wrong with believing in the best for yourself?

 What Is Optimism Bias?

 Optimism bias, simply put, is believing that good things are more likely to happen for you and bad things are less likely to happen for you.
 Optimism bias represents a distinct difference between your expectations for an event and the way the event tends to play out.
 People naturally have an optimism bias, but some people are prone to have it more often and more intensely.
 About 80% of all humans have an optimism bias at any given time.
 Some researchers have even reported that birds and rats have shown optimism bias.

 What's curious about optimism bias is that it goes against the way people usually adjust their perceptions of reality.
 Much of what humans learn comes from trial and error.
 You may have expectations, but when faced with reality, you learn the truth.
 This works great with many types of learning, but it doesn't work to teach people to be less optimistic.